 Disney is the Happiest Place on Earth…unless you had your heart set on bringing your pogo stick.

 This one shouldn’t come as a huge surprise.
 Plenty of Disney princesses might have furry friends, but alas, you still can’t bring yours into Disney parks.
 However, there is an on-site kennel where your pet can spend the day—and service animals are allowed, of course.
-Here are insider Disney World secrets from a super-fan.
+Here are some insider tips for the best Disney World vacation.

 Want to start a Lion King sing-along while you’re waiting in line for a ride?
 Well, you’re going to have to do it a cappella.
 Musical instruments aren’t permitted inside Disney parks.
-Did you know you can learn some impressive vocabulary words from Disney songs?
+Likewise banned: These three words Disney employees are not allowed to say.

 The occasionally controversial remote-controlled flying gadgets are not allowed inside Disney parks.
 Other types of remote-controlled objects, including toys, are not permitted either.
 But this actually goes beyond the fact that they can be disruptive—the U.S. Disney parks actually have no-fly zones.
 This is also why you’re unlikely to hear airplanes flying over Disney World.

 Pots and pans

 Nope, you can’t pull your young child (or your massive collection of souvenirs) around the park in a Radio Flyer.
 For that matter, pretty much any item with wheels, including bikes, roller skates, or even suitcases, are banned.
 Even strollers, which it would be downright silly to ban considering Disney’s large target audience of youngsters, have to be under a certain size (more on them later)!

 Sorry, would-be bouncers—the only one at Disney who will be jumping around on springs is Tigger.
 Here are the best jobs at Disney parks, according to employees.